COSC3020/quicksort-pivot-kkrweb/README.md

 (4 + 3*(1/3)) / 7 = 5/7
 There is a 5/7 chance for the median-of-three to select a good pivot.

+This chance assumes that the array is indeed randomly sorted, as potential sorting / patterns would disrupt these values.

+So, overall, the median-of-three method for selecting a pivot seems to increase likelihood that a good pivot is selected.
+This does not necessarily mean that the median-of-three method is a good idea to utilize, however.
+Selecting the first and last elements of the array, as well as selecting the middle indexed element (potentially involving rounding) takes time, as well as the necessity to sort these three elements in order to choose a pivot.

+Presumably, yes, there are particular instances where the median-of-three being utilized could be a net positive and a helpful aspect of a quickSort implementation concerning runtime.
+However, there are many variables (including potential patterns, somewhat sorted data, and time taken to find the median pivot) that can make the median-of-three an unnecessarily complicated and potentially negative thing to implement into quickSort.

 //

 Plagiarism Acknowledgement: I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.